CaMPAM-L List News

 One of the interesting aspects of the Small Grants Fund is that it provides an opportunity for exchanges between countries, MPA sites and communities so that resource managers and marine users in the Caribbean region can share lessons learned and benefit from each other's experiences.
 The following section provides a summary of some of the projects and exchanges that have been achieved in recent years through the Small Grants Fund.

-In 2010-2012, the Program will focus on the Insular Caribbean countries associated with the "Caribbean Challenge", funded by the Directorate General for Development Cooperation of the Italian Ministry of Foreign Affairs.
+In 2010-2012, the Program focused on the Insular Caribbean countries associated with the "Caribbean Challenge", funded by the Directorate General for Development Cooperation of the Italian Ministry of Foreign Affairs.

 1. To review existing information to identify key gaps in MPA management capacity information for jurisdictions and MPA sites in the Caribbean Region